freecodecampnorman/freecodecampnorman.github.io/README.md

 This is the repository for the website of freeCodeCamp Norman located at https://fccnorman.com

 _Have ideas for improvements?
-Feel free to submit issues and/or pull requests!_
+Feel free to submit issues and/or pull requests!!_

 ## 🚀 Quick start